devnich/python-programming/README.md

     glob.glob('data/*.csv')
     ```

-2. In Unix, the term "globbing" means "matching a set of files with a
-    pattern".
-It uses shell expansion rules, **not** regular
-    expressions, so there\'s an upper limit to how flexible it can be.
+2. In Unix, the term “globbing” means “matching a set of files with a pattern”.
+It uses shell expansion rules, **not** regular expressions, so there's an upper limit to how flexible it can be.
 The most common patterns are:

-    -   \`\*\` meaning "match zero or more characters"
+    - \`\*\` meaning “match zero or more characters”
-    -   \`?\` meaning "match exactly one character"
+    - \`?\` meaning “match exactly one character”

 3. Get a list of all the Gapminder CSV files